dtrotzjr/APManagedDocument/README.md

 `Using local storage: 0` on the console indicates that the app is ready to start sending/recieving core data transactions.

+Much of the new iOS 7 fallback store behavior that I am relying on in this project can be found in the WWDC 2013 Video - Session 207 [What’s New in Core Data and iCloud](https://developer.apple.com/wwdc/videos/index.php?id=207)

 ##APManagedDocument

 ###Creation: